NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 With the advances in technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to simply use one of these small devices to do what amounts to turning a bunch of relays on and off in the right order.
 Hydroponics is a perfect application for these devices, especially as a data logger, feed balancer, and more.

 Hydruino is an MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
-It allows one to throw together a bunch of hobbyist sensors from the hobby store, some aquarium pumps from the pet store, and other widely available low-cost hardware to build a working functional hydroponics controller systems.
-Be it made with PVC from the hardware store or 3D printed at home, Hydruino opens the doors for more people to get involved in reducing their carbon footprint and becoming more knowledgeable about their food.
+It allows one to throw together a bunch of hobbyist sensors from the hobby store, some aquarium pumps from the pet store, and other widely available low-cost hardware to build a working functional hydroponics controller system.
+Be it made with PVC from the hardware store or 3D printed at home, Hydruino opens the door for more people to get involved in reducing their carbon footprint, becoming more knowledgeable about their food, and learning some basic electronics.

 ## Controller Setup

 ### Requirements

-Minimum MCU: 256kB Flash, 24kB SRAM, 16 MHz
+Minimum MCU: 256kB Flash, 16kB SRAM, 16 MHz
-Recommended: 512+kB Flash, 32+kB SRAM, 32+ MHz
+Recommended: 1+MB Flash, 32+kB SRAM, 32+ MHz

 Will work: Nano 33 (any), MKR (any), Due/Zero, ESP32/8266, Teensy 3+, STM32, Pico, etc.
 Won't work: Uno (any), Nano (classic & Every), Leonardo, Micro, ESP12-, Teensy 2-, etc.

-Devices that _may_ work, but only with custom tweaking: ATMega2560
+Devices that _may_ work, but only with custom tweaking/limited build: ATMega2560

 ### Installation